maladeep/Opus/README.md

 This was an intensive 7-week course from the June 15 to August 3, 2018.

- Opus  is web based platform that focuses on solving problem existing in  art industry of Nepal.We are still working to give it full fledged form.
+ Opus  is web based platform that focuses on solving problem existing in  art industry of Nepal and we are still working to give it full fledged form.